guettli/programming-guidelines/README.md

 What to do instead?

 Make customers happy, don't beautify your tech.
 Under the hood every machine is ugly.
 That's ok, as long it works reliably.
-Don't beautifying internals.
+Don't beautify internals.
 Improve customer experience, raise test coverage, automate boring stuff.

 ### Microservices and Esperanto